This post may contain affiliate links. Please see my disclosure.

 6. Making mistakes improves memory and retention.

-Would you believe me if I told you that students who are permitted to make mistakes show improved retention of information?
+Would you believe me if I told you that students who are allowed to make mistakes show improved information retention?
 This study, conducted by Nate Kornell, Matthew Hays and Robert Bjork at U.C.L.A.
 (2009) demonstrated that people retain information better and longer when they fail to retrieve the correct information on the first try.

-The implications and applications for teachers are far reaching.
-When teachers give students extended time to answer a question before providing them an answer, learning is enhanced.
-Better yet, if the child attempts the question and fails, retention of the information is even higher.
-Do you require students to preview comprehension questions prior to reading new information?
-If you do, now ask them to attempt an answer to each question!
-Chances are they won’t be able to answer the questions prior to reading the content, but according to this research, the retention in students who make a failed attempt will be higher.
+The implications and applications for teachers are far-reaching.
+When teachers give students extended time to answer a question before providing the answer, learning is enhanced.
+Better yet, if the child attempts the question and fails, information retention is even higher.
+Do you require students to preview the comprehension questions before reading new information?
+If you do, ask them to attempt an answer to each question now!
+Chances are, they won’t be able to answer the questions before reading the content, but according to this research, retention among students who make a failed attempt will be higher.

 How do you actually TEACH students about the benefits of making mistakes?

-The best time to teach students about the upside to making mistakes is when they actually make a mistake.
-Even though real world examples and teachable moments prove to be the most effective route, you can plant the seeds and weave these concepts into your daily teaching routines and activities.
+The best time to teach students about the upside of making mistakes is when they actually make one.
+Even though real-world examples and teachable moments are the most effective approach, you can plant the seeds and weave these concepts into your daily teaching routines and activities.
 My favorite picture book for teaching students about making mistakes is called The Girl Who Never Made Mistakes by Mark Pett (if you are interested in the literature unit materials for this book, click here).

-Exposing students to growth mindset concepts is also invaluable in helping them understand the inherent advantages of making mistakes.
+Exposing students to growth-mindset concepts is also invaluable for helping them understand the inherent advantages of making mistakes.
 If you’d like more information about growth mindset concepts, you can read these blog posts.
 You can also check out these teaching posters, certificates, literature companions, and more.